brunoton/return-to-consciousness/myth-of-metaphysical-neutrality.md

 The project failed on its own terms.
 The verification principle itself is neither analytically true nor empirically verifiable.
 It is a metaphysical claim about what counts as meaningful—the very kind of claim it sought to exclude.
 More broadly, the attempt to purify science of metaphysics only succeeded in making one particular metaphysics invisible.
 Physicalism stopped being a position one could argue for or against; it became ambient atmosphere, the unspoken background against which all "legitimate" inquiry was conducted.

+The critique of physicalism as hidden metaphysics is not new.
+Whitehead identified it in Science and the Modern World (1925); Husserl diagnosed the "naturalization" of consciousness in The Crisis of European Sciences (1936); more recently, Nagel's Mind and Cosmos (2012) and Goff's Galileo's Error (2019) have renewed the argument.
+That these critiques have been made repeatedly without dislodging the default is itself significant—it reveals how deeply the assumption is entrenched.
+What the present essay adds is not the diagnosis but its application to contemporary discourse—particularly in AI alignment, where a companion essay (Tonetto, 2025) examines the implications in detail.

 ### The Result: Physicalism as Air

 Today, physicalism functions less as a defended thesis than as a precondition for serious discourse in many domains.
 In neuroscience, it is simply assumed that consciousness must be produced by or identical to brain processes—alternative views are dismissed as mysticism before examination.
 In AI research, it is assumed that intelligence is substrate-independent computation and that consciousness (if acknowledged at all) is functional organization.
 In much of analytic philosophy of mind, the question is not *whether* physicalism is true but *which version* is least problematic.